I Look Beyond Acceptance

 Your teen’s college education is likely the second largest expense you will make -- your home being the first.
 Given the huge investment, you want to be sure your child thrives and succeeds at the college they attend.

-To us, a successful college admissions outcome is not just the acceptance letter.
+To me, a successful college admissions outcome is not just the acceptance letter.

-Ultimately, the college application process is led by the student, but we can provide support, resources and insight on how to navigate the admissions terrain so you can stress less and enjoy these last several months with your teen before they head off to their next stage in life.
+Ultimately, the college application process is led by the student, but I can provide support, resources, and insight on how to navigate the admissions terrain so you can stress less and enjoy these last several months with your teen before they head off to their next stage in life.

 I also love to spend time with teens.
 My work with students is as much about listening as it is about advising.
 I strive to create rapport with students so they are comfortable sharing their authentic story — first with me and then with the colleges through their essays and apps.